anytizer/ocunit/README.md

 ## Step 1: Installation

 Clone OpenCart and OCUnit projects.
-Then install/configure them independently in "/oc/opencart" and "/oc/ocunit".
+Then install and configure them independently in "/oc/opencart" and "/oc/ocunit".
-Also, download the [phpunit](https://phar.phpunit.de/) phar file in the ocunit directory and update [composer](https://getcomposer.org) dependencies.
+Also, download the [phpunit](https://phar.phpunit.de/) phar file in the ocunit directory and update the [composer](https://getcomposer.org) dependencies.

     cd htdocs|public_html|www|web
     mkdir oc